Rihamhanifa/Web-Development/README.md

 # Web-Development
 This repository contains my web development assignments and projects completed as part of my college coursework.
-It includes HTML, CSS, JavaScript, and other related technologies.
+It includes HTML, CSS, JavaScript,PHP,MySSql and other related technologies.